To get us through this time of change we need a new approach to leadership.

 - The best leaders are the ones who most inspire us

-- The truly great leaders are the ones who somehow manage to combine both inspiration and results
+- The truly great leaders are the ones who somehow manage to deliver both inspiration and results

-If we want to find a new approach to leadership in times of change we need to find new ways of delivering inspiration and results — explicitly designed for times of change.
+To find a new approach to leadership in times of change we need to find new ways of delivering inspiration and results.

-At first glance it might seem like results are the best place to start.
-After all, there are so many urgent issues and crises we need to address that we don’t really have time to step back and think about ‘inspiration’.
+At first glance it might seem to make sense to start with results — after all, there are so many urgent issues and crises we need to address that we don’t really have time to think about inspiration.

 But there will always be another crisis.
 And crisis creates stress.
-And stressed-out people don’t see the situation clearly, which leads to poor decisions, which then get implemented badly, and the situation isn’t resolved, so the churning gets worse — both our inner emotional churning and the outer churning in the world.
+And stressed-out people don’t see the situation clearly, which leads to poor decisions, which get implemented badly, so the situation isn’t resolved, and the churning just gets worse — both our inner emotional churning and the outer churning in the world.

-- we will learn to find more inspiring options to move forward
+- We will find more inspiring options for moving forward

-- we will become more sure about the outcomes we most want to create, and,
+- We will become more certain about the outcomes we want to create

-- we will talk about them in ways that inspire us to want to make them happen.
+- And will talk about them in ways that inspire us to want to make them happen

 Adapted from Inner Leadership: tools for building inspiration in times of change.